-Finance ("Finance") helps keep ABN AMRO's business on track to achieve the goals defined in its long-term strategy.
-Finance is the primary supplier of management and reporting information to ABN AMRO's internal and external stakeholders.
-It plays an independent role in delivering management information and challenging business decisions.
-Finance provides a financial control environment and ensures compliance with accounting standards and requirements set by the regulatory authorities.
+Finance helps keep the Group on track to achieve the goals defined in its long-term strategy.
+It is the primary supplier of management and reporting information to the Group's internal and external stakeholders, and plays an independent role in delivering management information and challenging business decisions.
+Finance supports a financial control environment and ensures compliance with accounting standards and requirements set by the regulatory authorities.
+It consists of the following main departments: Financial Accounting, Controlling, Investor Relations, ALM, Treasury and Tax.